Reviewed August 2023

 Although a majority of the expats, which accounts for about 85 percent of the UAE’s population, work as an employee in the country and require a work visa to live here, there has, however, been a noteworthy expansion of the visa scheme as announced by the UAE government.

-The following are some UAE’s new residence schemes which allow expatriates to enter and reside in the country without a visa:
+The following are some of UAE’s new residence schemes that allow expatriates to enter and reside in the country without a visa:

-The Golden visa is a long-term residency visa that enables foreign talents to live and work or study in the UAE for up to 10 years.
-This golden residency scheme is renewable and reserved for certain categories ranging from investors with a minimum of Dh2 million investment, entrepreneurs, outstanding students and graduates, humanitarian pioneers, to scientists, frontline workers and Covid-19 heroes, exceptionally-talented and first-degree relatives.
+The Golden visa is a long-term residency visa that enables foreign talents to live, work, or study in the UAE for up to 10 years.
+This golden residency scheme is renewable and reserved for certain categories ranging from investors with a minimum of Dh2 million investment, entrepreneurs, outstanding students and graduates, humanitarian pioneers, scientists, frontline workers, and Covid-19 heroes, and exceptionally-talented and first-degree relatives.

 For more information regarding the new and expanded Golden visa rules, visit our article on Golden Visa UAE 2022 – Are You Eligible for the Much-coveted Residency Visa?

 The 1-year Remote work visa allows employees, professionals, and freelancers worldwide to legally live and work remotely from Dubai and across the UAE.
 Should the UAE approve your application to live in Dubai, you may even bring your family along.